zigbee-alliance/distributed-compliance-ledger/README-DEV.md

 # Development Guideline

 Please note, that the only officially supported platform now is Linux.
-It's recommended to develop and deploy the App on Ubuntu 24.04 (20.4 and 22.04 versions are also supported).
+It's recommended to develop and deploy the App on Ubuntu 24.04.
+It also works on other versions of Ubuntu(20.04, 22.04)

 ## Pre-requisites